 Zen Zing

-Forged in the Himalayas, this is a function-first blend for calm, sharp focus.
-A high-altitude mix of green tea, Holy Basil and Gotu Kola, crafted for a steady lift that feels clear and centred.
+A function-first blend for calm, sharp focus.
+Using Holy Basil and Gotu Kola and L-theanine rich Steamed Green Tea for a steady lift that feels clear and centred.
 Zingy lemongrass and cooling spearmint sharpen the senses, while Himalayan Timur Pepper adds an invigorating hit of mountain electricity.

 For the best brew